-(1) Following the end of each calendar quarter, and before the end of the next Business Day following receipt of all Renewable Energy Credit (REC) generator and Load data specified in Section 14.5.1, Renewable Energy Credit Generators and Renewable Energy Credit Offset Generators, and in Section 14.5.2, Retail Entities, ERCOT will credit RECs to the appropriate REC trading account.
-ERCOT shall base the number of RECs to be issued on the MWh generation data provided by REC generators or ERCOT as applicable.
-The number of RECs issued to a specific REC generator will be equal to the number of MWh generated by the certified generator during the quarter.
-Quarterly production shall be rounded to the nearest whole MWh, with fractions of 0.5 MWh or greater rounded up.
-If a REC generator is decertified during the quarter, RECs will be issued on MWhs produced during the quarter until the date and time of decertification.
+(1) Following the end of each calendar month, and before the end of the next Business Day following receipt of all Energy Attribute Certificate (EAC) generator data specified in Section 14.5.1, Energy Attribute Certificate Generators, ERCOT will credit EACs to the appropriate EAC trading account.
+ERCOT shall base the number of EACs to be issued on the MWh generation data provided by EAC generators or ERCOT as applicable.
+The number of EACs issued to a specific EAC generator will be equal to the number of MWh generated by the certified generator during the month.

-14.6.2 Awarding of Compliance Premiums

-(1) A Compliance Premium is awarded by the Program Administrator in conjunction with a REC that is generated by a renewable energy Resource installed and certified after September 1, 2005 that is not powered by wind.
-For the purpose of the Solar Renewable Portfolio Standard (SRPS) requirements, one Compliance Premium is equal to one REC.

-(2) One Compliance Premium shall be awarded for each REC awarded for energy generated until December 31, 2024.
+(2) If a Renewable Energy Credit (REC) generator is decertified during the quarter, RECs will be issued on MWhs produced during the month until the date and time of decertification.

-14.7 Transfer of Renewable Energy Credits or Compliance Premiums Between Parties
+14.7 Transfer of Energy Attribute Certificates Between Parties

-(1) On the receipt of a request from the owner of a Renewable Energy Credit (REC) or Compliance Premium and purchaser of the REC or Compliance Premium, ERCOT will transfer the REC or Compliance Premium from the owner’s REC trading account to the REC trading account specified in the transfer request.
+(1) On the receipt of a request from the owner of an Energy Attribute Certificate (EAC) and purchaser of the EAC, ERCOT will transfer the EAC from the owner’s EAC trading account to the EAC trading account specified in the transfer request.
 Transfer requests received by ERCOT shall be effective upon confirmation by the receiving Entity.
+ERCOT must provide a Representational State Transfer (REST) Application Programming Interface (API) for EAC transfers.
+The API must provide functionality so that Market Participants can use it for all interactions with the EAC Trading Program, including functionality that:

+(a) Allows the transfer of multiple and fractional EACs in one transaction across a range of time periods;

+(b) Enables transfers down to the Watt-hour (Wh) of specific EACs, quantities of EACs, or equally weighted percentages of EACs, including the transfer of a specific range of Whs within one EAC hourly or monthly record (while maintaining serialization);

+(c) Allows transfers to be confirmed;

+(d) Allows for the update of multiple EAC user-defined fields in one transaction, including the use of arrays to assign storage charging information to a variety of discharge EACs;

+(e) Allows third parties that are digitally authorized by an EAC Account Holder to act (e.g., retire or make/confirm transfers) on behalf of the EAC Account Holder;

+(f) Allows for the retirements of specific EACs or groups of EACs;

+(g) Extracts certificate data, transfer data, and retirement data; and

+(h) Fulfills other requirements specified in Section 14.10, Retiring and Disaggregating Energy Attribute Certificates, Section 14.11, Maintain Public Information, and Section 14.12, Third-Party Certification Data Fields.

 (2) If a request for transfer cannot be executed, ERCOT will notify the requesting Entities of the reason.

-(3) On completing a transfer, ERCOT shall notify the Designated Representatives of all involved REC trading account owners by e-mail.
+(3) On completing a transfer, ERCOT shall notify the Designated Representatives of all involved EAC trading account owners by e-mail or API.

-(4) For the purpose of the REC Trading Program, RECs or Compliance Premiums residing in an Entity’s REC trading account are deemed to be owned by that Entity.
+(4) For the purpose of the EAC Trading Program, EACs residing in an Entity’s EAC trading account are deemed to be owned by that Entity.

-(5) To the extent practicable, ERCOT will accommodate automated quarterly transfers.

-14.8 Renewable Energy Credit Offsets
+14.8 [RESERVED]